Strawberry Matcha Freezer Cups layered with creamy green matcha and fresh strawberry filling on a marble surface

 For a richer, creamier finish, whole milk or barista-style oat milk works beautifully.

-• Balanced matcha and strawberry flavor
+• Balanced strawberry sweetness with smooth matcha flavor

-• Simple layers with reliable results
+• Simple technique with reliable, repeatable results

 Flavor Profile